Republicans grill FBI agent who said he would 'stop' Trump

 Breaking News Emails

-Peter Strzok exchanged anti-Trump texts with a colleague, FBI attorney Lisa Page, as both worked on the Clinton investigation and briefly on special counsel Robert Mueller's investigation into ties between Trump's campaign and Russia.
+The agent, Peter Strzok, exchanged anti-Trump texts with a colleague, FBI lawyer Lisa Page, as both worked on the Clinton investigation and briefly on special counsel Robert Mueller's investigation into alleged ties between Trump's campaign and Russia.
 House Republicans have seized on the texts as part of investigations into the Justice Department, the FBI and decisions that both made during the 2016 presidential election.

 Breaking News Emails